airyLvat/airyLvat.github.io/_posts/2022-12-9-tray-Trinity.md

 > And when Jesus was baptized, immediately he went up from the water, and behold, the heavens were opened to him, and he saw the Spirit of God descending like a dove and coming to rest on him; and behold, a voice from heaven said, "This is my beloved Son, with whom I am well pleased."
 [Matthew 3:16-17](https://my.bible.com/bible/59/MAT.3.16-17.ESV)

-This scripture makes it clear, in no uncertain terms, that God the Father and God the Son are *distinct* beings.
+This scripture makes it clear, in no uncertain terms, that God the Father and God the Son are *distinct* persons.
 God the Father is widely accepted as God **and he is a distinct person from God the Son**.
 The Father, who is speaking, talks about the Son as though he is a different person.
 This is a relational interaction between the two persons.

 ## Is Jesus (the Son) God?